kitwaicloud/kitwaicloud.github.io/tensorflow_on_spark/tensorflow_on_spark.md

 sudo pip install tensorflow-gpu
 ```

+For low-memory machine, uses `--no-cache-dir` option when installing to avoid memory error during installation.

 Next step is to install TensorFlowOnSpark by using following command.
 ```
 sudo pip install tensorflowonspark